Introduction to quantum groups: 14c. Growth

 \begin{definition} Given a closed subgroup $G\subset U_N^+$, with $1\in u=\bar{u}$, consider the series whose coefficients are the ball volumes on the corresponding Cayley graph,

 and call it growth series of the discrete quantum group $\widehat{G}$.
 In the group dual case, $G=\widehat{\Gamma}$, we obtain in this way the usual growth series of $\Gamma$. \end{definition}

 There are many things that can be said about the growth, and we will be back to this in a moment, with explicit examples, and some general theory as well.
-As a first result, in relation with the notion of amenability, we have: